 Preparedness for Seniors

-Each person's needs and abilities are unique; therefore, every individual should take time to prepare for emergencies and put plans in place.
-By evaluating your own personal needs and making an plan, you can be better prepared for any situation.
+Each person's needs and abilities are unique: every individual should take time to prepare for emergencies and put plans in place.
+By evaluating your own personal needs and making a plan, you can be better prepared for any situation.
 This page will provide tips on preparations seniors can make to have the right supplies on hand in an emergency.
 Visit the Developing a Communication Plan page for information helpful to seniors on creating a support network to assist in an emergency.

 Plan to make it on your own, at least for a period of time.
 In the event of an emergency, it's possible that you will not have access to a medical facility or even a drugstore.
 Identify what kind of resources you use on a daily basis and what you might do if they are limited or not available.
 Prepare an emergency supply kit and modify it to fit your needs in the event that medical supplies are not readily available.